shaoxiongduan/autotex/idea.md

 the user types in rough drafts, and that would be classified as the rough draft section

-when the user presses 3 enters, the rough draft section gets sent to a locally run qwen-3-4b-instruct-no-thinking LLM using LMstudio.
+when the user presses Shift twice, the rough draft section gets sent to a locally run LLM (via LM Studio, OpenRouter, or OpenAI).
 The system prompt would be like this:

 {
   "identifier": "@local:latex-converter",